 Above: The Saxon

-You can moor here and spend days exploring all the delightful streets and quaint old pubs - and as well you can purchase all essential supplies here for your continuing journey west.
+You can moor here and spend days exploring the delightful streets and quaint old pubs - and as well you can purchase all essential supplies.

 The canal now takes a turn towards the north and you find yourself navigating the canal over the valley of the River Avon far below by traversing it on the Dundas Aqueduct.
-This is another gem of architecture, combining function with style, and constructed of golden Cotswold stone in 1804.
+This is another gem of architecture, combining function with style, constructed in golden Cotswold stone in 1804.
 Yet again the credits go to John Rennie for such a magnificent structure and for his architectural and engineering skills.
+Another milestone in a truly memorable canal boat holiday.
 A short section of the former Somerset Coal Canal diverts off to the west here and the Bath and Dundas Canal Co. occupies the Brassknocker Basin and has moorings.

 I mention the Crofton Beam Engine above as an 18th century method of ensuring a constant supply of water to the summit level of the Kennet and Avon Canal.
 The second famous solution to the water supply is the Claverton Pumping Station and Water Mill at Limpley Stoke, which is located beyond the Dundas Aqueduct and just outside the city of Bath.
 It lifts the supply of water from the River Avon over 49 feet to the canal above.
-It was designed by John Rennie and is built in beautiful honey-coloured Bath stone.
-The ingenious design provides for power generated by a massive water wheel 24 feet wide and 17ft in diameter, which is driven by water from the river Avon.
+Designed by John Rennie and is built in beautiful honey-coloured Bath stone, the ingenious design provides for power generated by a massive water wheel 24 feet wide and 17ft in diameter, driven by water from the river Avon.